aomalik/ragas-dei-rag-bot-evaluator/readme.md

 # RAGAS Evaluation for RAG Chat Applications

-This project is designed to evaluate the performance of API based RAG Chatbots's AI in answering questions related to various categories such as Diversity Training, ERG Support, Recruitment Insights, Inclusive Policy, and Inclusive Language.
+This project aims to evaluate the performance of API-based RAG Chatbots' AI in answering questions related to various categories, including Diversity Training, ERG Support, Recruitment Insights, Inclusive Policy, and Inclusive Language.

-The tool includes a set of questions related to DEI with ground truths.
+The tool includes a set of questions related to DEI (Diversity, Equity, and Inclusion) with corresponding ground truths.

 ## Setup

 1. Clone the repository:
     ```sh
-    git clone this repo
+    git clone <repository_url>
     ```
 2. Navigate to the project directory:
     ```sh
-    cd yourproject
+    cd <project_directory>
     ```
-3. Install the required dependencies, ideally in a new environment:
+3. Install the required dependencies, ideally in a new environment named 'deially-evaluator':
     ```sh
     pip install -r requirements.txt
     ```